 In Ensenada, travelers can get a taste of Mexican food, culture and nightlife.
-Californians flock to this beautiful seaport town, one of the largest on the Baja peninsula, for rest, relaxation and excellent outdoor recreation activities.
+Californians flock to this beautiful seaport town being one of the largest on the Baja peninsula for rest, relaxation and excellent outdoor recreation activities.
 From surfing and sea kayaking to horseback riding and mountain biking, even the most discerning sportsperson will be impressed.
-Ensenada’s nightlife is also a big draw.
-Papas and Beer and Hussong’s Cantina serve up an on-going party atmosphere and lots of tequila, while nearby vineyards offer wine tasting in a more traditional and serene setting.
+In addition, Ensenada’s nightlife is also a big draw.
+Papas and Beer and Hussong’s Cantina serve up an on-going party atmosphere and lots of tequila.
+Meanwhile in nearby in Valle de Guadalupe lush, rolling vineyards offer wine tasting in a more traditional and serene setting.
 Nature enthusiasts are wowed by the sight of gray whales and the famous “La Bufadora”, a sea cave blow hole with magnificent bursts of water which spray onlookers.
-Whatever your interests, enchanting Ensenada will not disappoint.
+In short, whatever your interests, enchanting Ensenada will not disappoint.

 [awesome-weather location=”Ensenada, Mexico” units=”F” override_title=”Ensenada Weather” forecast_days=”3″ custom_bg_color=”#333″]